Texiwill/aac-lib/vsm/README.md

 ### Support

 #### Frequently Asked Questions
+* I received the following error:

+__UnhandledPromiseRejectionWarning: TimeoutError: Timed out after 30000 ms__

+Rerun with --clean option as the nodejs libraries are out-of-date or you have a bad credential.
+Alternatively, there is a DNS issue (see below).

 * I receive a Long Error message during Login

 This is often due to either a VMware website issue, DNS, or bad credentials.